Table of Contents

 Build the Supporting Schedules

-A schedule for debts and interests are prepared.
+A schedule of debts and interests are prepared.
 The debt schedule extracts historic data and increases debts and subtracts payment made.
 Interest is then calculated on the remaining debt balance.

 Complete the Income Statement and Balance Sheet